Bl4omArchie/Data-structure-library/README.md

 - Algorithm 3.1 and 3.2

 Revision todo:
-- Algorithm 2.3: may have some improvements
+- Algorithm 2.3: I made some improvements but maybe I still can make improvement.

-Potential revision on every Algorithm 1 depeding on how the struct is evolving.
-Plus I need to implement more data structure (ie: associative array)

 ## 📋 Algorithm listing
 - 1)Linked List: